TwitterArchives/KYE/README.md

 ### CONTENT WARNING: Tweets potentially contain racism and antisemitism.

 This repository contains a collection of tweets posted by Twitter troll known under the pseudonym "Know Your Enemy" for documentation purposes.
 This user is frequently suspended from the platform for racism, antisemitism, and harassment.

+These handles were tracked by a collective of individuals, and all collected tweets were publicly posted by the user and saved at archive.org.

 Note: list is incomplete and Twitter handles may have changed at points in time.